 I listen to a great many audiobooks.
-I recently made the leap from the page to ear, thanks to the many digital resources available - happily!
+I recently made the leap to listening to more books than I read, thanks to the many digital resources available - happily!
 I wouldn’t be able to read 100 books a year any more if I had to sit down to read them.

 I've observed a few things from my listenings.